Conveuropean logo

 Day trip to Annecy

 Annecy is the prefecture and largest city of the Haute-Savoie department in the Auvergne-Rhône-Alpes region of southeastern France.
-It is located on the northern tip of Lake Annecy, 35 kilometers south of Geneva and last July I had the prividlege to visit this interesting place for a whole day.
+It is located on the northern tip of Lake Annecy, 35 kilometers south of Geneva, and last July, I had the privilege to visit this interesting place for a whole day.

-The city is really very beautiful, located between the lake and the mountains.
-And although you can tell that the site is quite touristy, I found some empty spaces where I could really appreciate this place.
-Highly recommended
+The city is very beautiful, located between the lake and the mountains.
+Although you can tell that the site is quite touristy, I found some empty spaces where I could really appreciate this place.
+Highly recommended.

 Formerly known as Lugdunum

-Located in the current french city of Lyon, Lugdunum was a very important Roman city in Roman The ruins of the ancient amphitheater and the various exhibits in the museum next to it tell the story of a vibrant Roman city, important to the empire for several centuries.
+Located in the current French city of Lyon, Lugdunum was a very important Roman city.
+The ruins of the ancient amphitheater and the various exhibits in the museum next to it tell the story of a vibrant Roman city, important to the empire for several centuries.
 The original city was located west of the confluence of the Rhône and Saône, on the Fourvière hills.

 Champ de Mars from the Tour Eiffel

-Earlier this week I had the opportunity to visit again the city of light and even if I had visited Paris quite a few times during the last years this is the first time I climbed the Eiffel Tower.
-Once you cover the 674 steps needed to get to the second level, you get rewarded with a really nice view of the Champ the Mars on one side and The Palais de Chaillot and the Gardens of the Trocadéro on the other.
-I took this opportunity to take some aerial pictures and one of the views I like the most was the one showing the champ of mars with people scattered admiring the amazing iron structure designed by Gustaf Eiffel, erected in 1889.
-I always will remember the amazement I felt when I saw the structure for the first time.
+Earlier this week I had the opportunity to visit again the City of Light, and even though I had visited Paris quite a few times in recent years, this was the first time I climbed the Eiffel Tower.
+Once you cover the 674 steps needed to get to the second level, you are rewarded with a really nice view of the Champ de Mars on one side and the Palais de Chaillot and the Gardens of the Trocadéro on the other.
+I took this opportunity to take some aerial pictures, and one of the views I liked the most was the one showing the Champ de Mars with people scattered admiring the amazing iron structure designed by Gustave Eiffel, erected in 1889.
+I will always remember the amazement I felt when I saw the structure for the first time.

 Dolder Tower in Riquewihr

-Some weeks ago a Polish colleague recommended us a small city near Colmar called Riquewihr, that he described as a gorgeous medieval city located in the mountains with an old walled center.
-Today we decided to head north into France to visit this place and we were able to corroborate this place is indeed one of the most beautiful town in the Alsatian region.
-We were reading that during WWII this was one the few places that was spared from destruction, since it was relatively hidden in a cul-de-sac, so there are many houses from the 15th century really well preserved.
+Some weeks ago a Polish colleague recommended to us a small city near Colmar called Riquewihr, that he described as a gorgeous medieval city located in the mountains with an old walled center.
+Today we decided to head north into France to visit this place, and we were able to corroborate that this place is indeed one of the most beautiful towns in the Alsatian region.
+We were reading that during WWII this was one of the few places that were spared from destruction, since it was relatively hidden in a cul-de-sac, and so there are many houses from the 15th century really well preserved.
 One of the perks of visiting this place is the route to get there, since you pass through several vinicole plantations and some other nice towns as well.
 In one of the towers surviving the original wall built by the Duke of Horburg in the 13th century, you can visit a museum with the history of the city.
-Its called Dolder in Alstatian, meaning the highest point, where I took this picture.
+It's called Dolder in Alsatian, meaning the highest point, where I took this picture.

 Place Kleber in Strasbourg